Emails and Spam

 In short, there is nothing more that we can do.
 If you are a Btinternet customer please do complain to them, and point them towards the information in the following section on this page.

-We have never had any trouble from any other email providers.
+We rarely have any trouble from any other email providers.
 In our experience Gmail has always been one of the most reliable.

 How PhotoEntry Sends Emails